tbarlow12/tbarlow12.github.io/_posts/2018-6-13-joining-microsoft.md

 At the end of the summer, I had some difficult decisions to make - whether or not to stay at Microsoft and, if I did stay, whether or not to stay with my current team.
 I really had enjoyed working with these people for the past two summers.
 I had learned a lot and was sure there was more to learn from them.
 But I also felt like broadening my horizons and looking at what other teams/companies had to offer.
 Two of the main things I was looking for were opportunities to challenge myself and grow, as well as a family-friendly atmosphere.

 Throughout the summer, I had been trying to follow the advice of mentors to keep my options open, so I interviewed with several different companies and had informationals with several teams across Microsoft.
 In that process, I discovered the Partner Catalyst Team, whose charter was basically to code with Microsoft partners on whatever they were building, which often times included contributing to open-source projects and traveling around the world.
 I met with a couple of the managers from the team, and even jumped on a Hackathon project with one of them as a little test run of what it would be like to work with them.
-I had a *great* time and learned a great deal in the 3 days we worked together.
+I had a *great* time and learned a lot in the 3 days we worked together.

 We went home for the summer.
-I had been talking to and interviewing with several different companies around the West, including leaving my poor wife while she was 8.9 months pregnant to fly to Silicon Valley.
+I was still talking to and interviewing with several different companies around the West, including leaving my poor wife while she was 8.9 months pregnant to fly to Silicon Valley.
 After weighing a few options, thinking about what was best for our family and where I could grow the most, I chose to stay at Microsoft, but switch to this new team.
-Both my wife and I thought this was the right call and were ecstatic.
+Both my wife and I thought this was the right call and we were ecstatic.

 I went to school and finished my last semester, graduating in December of 2017 and returning to Microsoft on January 8th of 2018.
-The team had been re-organized and renamed as Commercial Software Engineering (CSE), and I'd be specifically working with the Digital Win Room team.
+The team had been re-organized and renamed as Commercial Software Engineering (CSE), and I'd be specifically working with the Digital Win Room team within that organization.
 I spent a week with the team, and then took 2 of the 3 available months of paternal leave, which I was able to use at any time before our new son Jack's birthday in August.
 I couldn't believe how understanding they were and that the team was happy to let me take that time to get the family moved and spend time together before really starting at work.

 I've been officially back for just about 3 months now, and I have had a blast with some really cool projects and fun adventures.
-I'll do my best to keep the blog updated on the happenings here in CSE.
+I'll do my best to keep the blog updated on the happenings here.

 So, there you have it.
 I joined Microsoft because I felt like it would be a place where I could grow as a Software Engineer and, even more importantly, as a husband and father.
 I stay because those things are still true.

+If you have any other questions about what it's like to work here, feel free to reach out via any of the communication channels below!